annotation/stam-tools/README.md

 example.deep    799:802 hij     1/1
 ```

+You can run this on an existing store, or simply directly on a text file (`*.txt`).

-The tab-separated columns are as follows:
+The tab-separated columns in the output are as follows:

 1. Resource ID
 2. Begin offset and end offset (non-inclusive) in unicode points